mapeveri/django-musette/roadmap.rst

 **For version (0.2.7) complete the next issues:**

+1. [X] Issue #78 Error in form profile #78
-1. [ ] Issue #17 Add message private between users
+2. [ ] Issue #17 Add message private between users
-2. [ ] If errors are found in the previous version.
+3. [ ] If errors are found in the previous version.
 They will be arranged